About local collective agreements

 For employees covered by the former Swedish National Board of Fisheries (Fiskeriverket) agreement

-As part of the review, SLU has terminated the local working hours and travel compensation agreement originating from the former Swedish National Board of Fisheries.
-The agreement remains in force until 31 January 2026, which means that from 1 February 2026 employees will transfer to SLU’s agreement.
+As part of the review, SLU has terminated the local working hours and travel compensation agreement originating from the former Swedish National Board of Fisheries (Fiskeriverket).
+As a result, all employees at the Department of Aquatic Resources will transition to SLU’s local collective agreements.

 Read more about how the new agreements will affect you as an employees at SLU Aqua.